ran9er/iff/README.md

 initial framework for emacs

-copy __bootstrap.el as .emacs or site-start.el;
+copy __bootstrap.el as .emacs or site-start.el

-or load __bootstrap.el from other place.
+or load __bootstrap.el from other place